 Yes, when we go out for nominations, there are 8 or 12 places dependent on whether the cohort that the academies are nominating is all male, all female, or mixed.

-Our Head of Talent and Performance oversees the EDP and ETP programmes, and sits on the GB Age Group Teams Performance Group alongside Basketball Scotland and Basketball Wales.
+Our Head of Talent and Performance oversees the EDP and ETP programmes, and sits on the GB Youth Teams Performance Group alongside Basketball Scotland and Basketball Wales.

 We track players through digital capacity and human resource when it comes to selection.
 When it comes round to pulling together for the first camp, we have a long list of players that have been monitored through the EDP environment and other environments if players don’t attend an EDP.